 The Gut-Brain Connection: A Deep Dive with Corey Deacon

 In the latest episode of The Perfect Stool, Lindsey is joined by Neurvana Health co-founder and Medical Director Corey Deacon.
-A Certified Functional Medicine Practitioner, Corey also holds a Master’s in Neuroscience, a Doctorate in Natural Medicine, and board certifications in neurofeedback, holistic health, and alternative medicine.
 During his conversation with Lindsey, Corey took a deep dive into a topic that’s close to his heart—the gut-brain connection.

 During the Perfect Stool Podcast, Corey and Lindsey discuss the two connections between the brain and the gut: electrical and chemical.